microsoft/vscode-js-debug/README.md

 # Architecture Overview

-There are two entry points: `ChromeAdapter` and `NodeAdapter`.
-Each of them listens to DAP, collects configuration DAP requests using `Configurator`, implements `url <-> path` mapping strategy, launches the corresponding debuggee (Chrome or Node) and instantiates `Adapter`, which takes over after launch.
+There are two entry points: `BrowserDelegate` and `NodeDelegate`.
+Each of them listens to DAP, collects configuration DAP requests using `Configurator`, implements `url <-> path` mapping strategy, launches the corresponding debuggee (Browser or Node) and instantiates `Adapter`, which takes over after launch.

 `Adapter` operates on multiple `Threads`, which are created with independent CDP sessions.
 Each `Thread` assumes a JavaScript environment, and handles debugging: execution contexts, scripts, stepping, breakpoints, console logging, exceptions, object inspection.